UWPCE-PythonCert/ProgrammingInPython/source/topics/01-setting_up/github_classroom.rst

 The first time you push your code to a repository, GitHub will ask you to select the remote repository (i.e., your GitHub repository).
 Just copy the suggested push command (you will only need to do this once per assignment).

 Asking Coding Questions
 =======================

 While working on your code, you might run into a situation in which you would like one of the instructors to look at it and provide some feedback before actually reviewing and grading it.
 In order to do that, go to "Feedback" pull request and write a comment about your question or issue.
-You should make sure to tag your instructor in your comment, to assure that they ar noticfied of your comment.
-This is done by writing `@the_instrudtors_github_handle`, e.g. `@natasha-aleksandrova`.
+You should make sure to tag your instructor in your comment, to assure that they are notified of your comment.
+This is done by writing `@the_instructors_github_handle`, e.g. `@natasha-aleksandrova`.

 For example::

   @natasha-aleksandrova: I need some help on line 20

 When you submit a comment with a tag, the instructor will be notified by GitHub and will be able to review your question.

 Submitting your assignment
 ==========================